First-Order Logical Duality: Duality

 but $\psi_1^{-1}(U)=\bopen{A,a \mapsto b}$, so $\psi_1$ is continuous. \end{proof} \end{lemma} \begin{corollary} Definition \ref{Definition: DC, Coherent topology} yields, for a decidable coherent category \cat{D}, a topological groupoid $\thry{G}_{\cat{D}}$ such that

-in the category \alg{Gpd}. \end{corollary} We can now state the main representation result of this section. \begin{Theorem} For a decidable coherent category with a saturated set of $\kappa$-small models, the topos of coherent sheaves on \cat{D} is equivalent to the topos of equivariant sheaves on the topological groupoid $\thry{G}_{\cat{D}}$ of models and isomorphisms equipped with the coherent topology,
+in the category \alg{Gpd}. \end{corollary} We can now state the main representation result of this section (which forms, then, another variation of the representation result of \cite{butz:98b} restricted to decidable coherent categories).
+We use the notations \Eqsheav{G_{\cat{D}}}{X_{\cat{D}}} and (the shorter) \Sh{\thry{G}_{\cat{D}}} interchangeably. \begin{Theorem} For a decidable coherent category with enough $\kappa$-small models, the topos of coherent sheaves on \cat{D} is equivalent to the topos of equivariant sheaves on the topological groupoid $\thry{G}_{\cat{D}}$ of models and isomorphisms equipped with the coherent topology,

-\begin{proof} The equivalence $\eta_{\cat{D}}:\cat{D}\to \synt{C}{\theory_{\cat{D}}}$ yields an equivalence $\sh{D}\simeq\Sh{\synt{C}{\theory_{\cat{D}}}}$, whence
+\begin{proof} The equivalence $\zeta_{\cat{D}}:\cat{D}\to \synt{C}{\theory_{\cat{D}}}$ yields an equivalence $\sh{D}\simeq\Sh{\synt{C}{\theory_{\cat{D}}}}$, whence

-by Theorem \ref{Proposition: Multisort classtop eqsh equivalence}. \end{proof} \end{Theorem}
+by Theorem \ref{Theorem: Representation theorem}. \end{proof} \end{Theorem}